• Recipe Index

 • 1 teaspoon Worcestershire sauce

-• 1 lb crawfish tails 450g (pre-frozen is fine but ensure defrosted and don't rinse)
+• 1 lb crawfish tails (pre-frozen is fine but ensure defrosted and don't rinse)

 Instructions

-• Finely dice the onion, pepper and celery and finely slice the scallion/spring onion.
-Finely dice the garlic.
+• Finely dice the onion, pepper and celery and finely dice the garlic.
+Finely slice the white and pale green part of the scallions and set aside for later.

-• Warm the oil and butter in a pan over a medium heat and add all of the chopped vegetables and garlic.
-Cook for a few minutes until they are all softening and the onions are translucent.
+• Warm the butter in a pan over a medium heat and add all of the chopped vegetables (apart from scallions).
+Cook for a few minutes until they are all softening, add garlic, then continue to cook a couple minutes until the onions are translucent.

-• Stir through the thyme, paprika and cayenne and cook a minute then add the flour.
+• Stir through the paprika, thyme, oregano, pepper, cayenne, salt and tomato paste.
+Mix in and cook a minute then add the flour.
 Stir through and cook, stirring now and then, for a couple minutes.
-You should notice a slight nutty smell and it darkening slightly.
-You may need to reduce the heat a little so it doesn't burn.
+You should notice a slight nutty smell and it darkening slightly, but take care that the mixture doesn't burn.
+You may need to reduce the heat a little.

 • Add the stock, mix well and scrape away anything that is stuck to the bottom of the pan.
-Stir in the tomato paste and bring to a simmer.
-Reduce the heat and simmer for 10min or so to thicken a little.
-Add the Worcestershire sauce and crawfish, cook for another 2-3 minutes to warm the crawfish through then serve over rice.
+Bring to a simmer.
+Reduce the heat and simmer for 10 minutes or so to thicken a little.
+Add the Worcestershire sauce and crawfish, cook for another 2-3 minutes to warm the crawfish through (assuming pre-cooked, as is more common - give a bit longer if they are raw to ensure cooked).
+Check and adjust seasoning, if needed, then serve over rice, garnished with scallions.

 Nutrition